-It is important to maintain your transmission in accordance with manufacturers’ recommendations to ensure safe and driveline system to ensure safe and reliable operation of the vehicle.
-It is important to the overall maintenance of your vehicle to ensure your transmission is reliable to prevent future problems that may occur.
+It's important to maintain your transmission in accordance with manufacturers recommendations to ensure safe and reliable operation of your vehicle.
+Keep up with the overall maintenance of your vehicle to prevent any future problems.

 To catch a problem with your transmission before it causes major damage, you should always be aware of any unusual behavior, noises or vibrations from your vehicle and have them checked right away.

 Inspect beneath your car for leaks.
 The transmission fluid is reddish in color and you should be able to spot it clearly if there is a leak.
 If you notice a leak, visit a Mister Transmission dealer as soon as possible.
 If the fluid level goes below the recommended levels, you are at risk of serious transmission damage

 Tip 4: Spot the Warning Signs

 If you experience any of the following contact a Mister Transmission technician:

 - The engine sounds like it’s running, but the vehicle doesn’t move

 - You hear unusual noises when the vehicle shifts during acceleration

 - You can’t get your vehicle to move when in reverse